Dante-Broggi/swift-evolution/0000-template.md

 ///     }
 ///
 /// In this case, you cannot assume either an iterable is a sequence and the
-/// elements will be equal, or that an Iterable will have been reordered and
+/// elements will be equal, or that an iterable will have been reordered and
 /// the elements will be unequal.
 A conforming iterable that is
 /// not a sequence is allowed to produce elements in an arbitrary order.
 ///